Suggestions for Current and Prospective Graduate Students

 is handled with the applications for full-time enrollment.

-- MSEE degree through the
+- MSECE degree through the

-Software Engineering Program (option 3).
+Engineering Program (Option 3).

 You would take two formal courses each Fall/Spring semester,

-and take a conference course during each summer.
+and one course each summer.

-Fall/Spring semester in this format.
+each Fall/Spring semester in this format.

 The good news is that the courses and instructors are the